big-tuwien/big-tuwien.github.io/content/publication/tuw-253172/index.md

 links:
 - name: Publik
   url: https://publik.tuwien.ac.at/showentry.php?ID=253172&lang=2
-publication: 'Vortrag: 24th IEEE International Conference on Software Analysis, Evolution, and Reengineering (SANER), Klagenfurt, Österreich; 20.02.2017 - 24.02.2017; in:
+publication: 'Talk: 24th IEEE International Conference on Software Analysis, Evolution, and Reengineering (SANER), Klagenfurt, Österreich; 02-20-2017 - 02-24-2017; in:
-  "Proceedings of the 24th IEEE International Conference on Software Analysis, Evolution, and Reengineering (SANER)", Proceedings of the 24th IEEE International Conference on Software Analysis, Evolution, and Reengineering (SANER), (2017), S. 1 - 12'
+  "Proceedings of the 24th IEEE International Conference on Software Analysis, Evolution, and Reengineering (SANER)", Proceedings of the 24th IEEE International Conference on Software Analysis, Evolution, and Reengineering (SANER), (2017), 1 - 12'
 publication_types:
 - '1'
 publishDate: '2017-02-20'